3656977c/ascii-game-project-26/README.md

 ASCII Knight is a terminal-based ASCII game made for the COMP2113 course project.

 The goal of the game is to survive each level by avoiding enemies, opening gates, collecting pickups, and choosing upgrades.
 The player has to clear 6 levels to win.
-The player goes to the next levell by opening all gates per level
+The player goes to the next level by opening all gates per level

 ## Game Description